 NOTE 2: If separation of roaming and non-roaming traffic is desired this value should only be used for the Gn-U interface and "Gp-U" (decimal 20) should be used for the Gp-U interface.

+NOTE X: If separation of roaming and non-roaming traffic is desired, this value should only be used for N9 non-roaming interfaces and (decimal value "a") should be used for N9 roaming interfaces.